About Health Services

 Who is in the health office?

-Every school has an assigned Certified School Nurse and each health office is staffed with a Registered Nurse or Health Aide to provide continuous health care to the students and staff.
+Every school has an assigned Certified School Nurse and each health office is staffed with a Registered Nurse and a health aide to assist with providing continuous health care for the students and staff.

 What does the school nurse do every day?

 - Provide care and first aid for illness and injury at school.

 - Maintain the school’s communicable disease prevention and control program.

 - Provide health information and counseling for students, parents, and staff.

 - Store, administer, document, and monitor the effectiveness of medication given at school.
 Prescription and non-prescription medication administered at school must be approved by a physician *See Form* and brought to school by a parent or guardian.

 - Identify students with special health concerns and develop health care plans with students and families.